BIOL275-MSUM/eda-gt3637ut/README.md

     Merlins require open areas to hunt.

-  - To test this hypothesis, a map was created showcasing the abundance of Merlins in the region of Canada and United States of America
+  - To test this hypothesis, a map was created showcasing the abundance of Merlins in the region of Canada and United States of America.

 ## Methods